MikeiLL/appension/FundamentalDesignDoc.md

 * Stream concatenation to user
     * Jukebox mode or per-user streaming?
         * Jukebox - when a new user connects, s/he hears whatever's currently playing
-	* Per-user - a stream is created for each user, starting from the beginning, and may be randomized in order
+	    * Per-user - a stream is created for each user, starting from the beginning

     * Advantages of jukebox:
         * Possible savings on encoding/decoding work.
 Do the work once and send to everyone.
         * Roughly O(1) RAM and CPU usage, but with a high constant factor.